Lithgow’s Blast Furnace: Steel, Struggle, and the Lessons That Shaped Workers’ Protection

 By the 1920s, Hoskins saw a bigger opportunity on the coast — Port Kembla.

-He began shifting investment and infrastructure toward that new steelmaking hub.
+Investment and infrastructure gradually shifted toward the new steelmaking hub.
 Lithgow’s furnace, once blazing with national ambition, began to cool.

 By 1932, Lithgow’s iron and steel operations had closed.
-Overnight, a community that had built the nation was discarded.
-The economic shock rippled through generations.
+A community that had helped build the nation faced profound economic change as the centre of steel production moved elsewhere.
+The economic shock rippled through the region for years to come.

 A warning carried forward